kemitchell/tcp-log-server.js/README.md

 {"index":"1","entry":{"some":"entry"}}
 ```

+When the server has sent all entries in the log as of the time the
-The server will send:
+read message was received, it will send:

 ```json
 {"current":true}
 ```

-once it has sent all entries in the log as of the time the read
-message was received.

 ### Write